Thehunk1206/ur5e-ros2-pose-control/README.md

 MuJoCo executes exported plans using simulated motors; it does not replace the mandatory ROS driver/RViz demonstration or implement the Isaac Sim bonus.

-## Requirements and the role of Colima
+## Installation and setup

-This setup targets **Apple Silicon macOS** with an ARM64 Linux container.
-Docker CLI, Docker Compose, Colima, and Python 3 are already installed on this Mac.
-The VM configuration below uses 4 CPUs, 6 GiB of memory, and a 40 GiB data disk.
+The verified setup is **Apple Silicon macOS**, using an ARM64 Linux container for ROS/RViz and native Python for the optional MuJoCo demo.
+The instructions below start from a fresh machine and clone; no personal folder paths are needed.

+You need Git, Python 3, Docker Engine, the Docker CLI, Compose, Buildx, and a web browser.
+On macOS, Colima supplies Docker Engine inside a Linux VM.
+Allow room for a 40 GiB VM disk; the example allocates 4 CPUs and 6 GiB RAM to the VM.
+A host with 16 GiB RAM is recommended when running both demos.
+Internet access is needed for the initial package/image downloads, and your GitHub account needs access to this private repository.

 | Component | What it does |
 | --- | --- |